rsmp-nordic/rsmp_core/source/definitions.rst

        FF identifies the type of component.
        GGG is the component index.

-   Component id format B
+   Component id, format B
-       A newer component id format that can be used to organize componets in a hierachical structure, akin to a file path.
+       A newer component id format that can be used to organize components in a hierachical structure, akin to file paths.
        It does not include the site id as part of the component id.

        Structure: